rocker-org/website/images/versioned/rstudio.md

   in addition to the packages installed in `rocker/tidyverse`.
 - `rocker/geospatial` has already installed some geospatial R packages in addition to the packages installed in `rocker/verse`.

-These images start RStudioServer with the default command.
+These images start RStudio Server with the default command.
 Since the RStudio Server port is set to `8787`, you can open the RStudio screen on `localhost:8787` from your browser with the following command.